lolzz77/sm64/README.md

 ## Quick Start (for Ubuntu)

-1. Install prerequisites: `sudo apt install -y binutils-mips-linux-gnu build-essential git libcapstone-dev pkgconf python3 bsdmainutils`
+1. Install prerequisites: `sudo apt install -y binutils-mips-linux-gnu build-essential git libcapstone-dev pkgconf python3 bsdmainutils` (Note: try run it multiple times...)
 2. Clone the repo from within Linux: `git clone https://github.com/n64decomp/sm64.git` <- Important, make command will have error if repo is downloaded rather than git cloned.
 You must git clone repo WITHIN LINUX TERMINAL
 3. Place a Super Mario 64 ROM (Search & Download online), rename it to `baserom.<VERSION>.z64` into the project folder for asset extraction, where `VERSION` can be `us`, `jp`, `eu`, or `sh`.
 4. Run `make` to build.
 Qualify the version through `make VERSION=<VERSION>`.
 Add `-j4` to improve build speed (hardware dependent).
+5. If you get error, try rerun step 1 again, multiple times.
+Then, run `make clean`

 Ensure the repo path length does not exceed 255 characters.
 Long path names result in build errors.